Chemical Dependency Professionals of Washington State Bylaws

-The officers of CDPWS shall be the President, First Vice President, Second Vice President, Secretary and Treasurer.
+The officers of CDPWS shall be the President, First Vice President, Second Vice President, Secretary , Treasurer, and immediate past President.

 Should the office of President become vacant, the First Vice President shall succeed immediately to the office and fulfill the unexpired term.
-The Second Vice President shall become the First Vice President.
-The president will appoint a new Second Vice president.
+The board of trustees shall appoint a new First Vice President for the unexpired term.

 Duties of Officers.

 A. The President shall preside at all meetings of CDPWS and of the Executive Committee.
 The President shall appoint the Chairpersons of all standing committees with the approval of the Executive Committee.
 The President shall be an ex-officio Member of all committees except the Nominating Committee and shall see that all committee chairpersons report to the President and the Executive Committee.
 The President shall ensure the meeting agenda and minutes are posted to CDPWS website at least seven days before scheduled meeting.

 B. The First Vice President shall perform the duties of the President in the President's absence or if any vacancy in that office occurs, and shall undertake such other responsibilities as CDPWS or the Executive committee may assign.

 C. The Immediate Past President shall perform the duties of the President in the absence of the President and the First Vice President.

 D. The Secretary shall be the custodian of the records and documents of CDPWS except for the financial records.
 The Secretary shall promote membership in CDPWS and act upon all membership applications and questions of eligibility.
 The Secretary shall maintain a record of the proceedings of all meetings of CDPWS and the Executive Committee.